MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

     ```

     > [!Note]
-    > The `@EntryPoint()` attribute used for Q# applications cannot be used with host programs.
+    > The `@EntryPoint()` attribute used for Q#-only applications cannot be used with host programs.
 An error will be raised if it is present in the Q# file being called by a host.

-1. In the same folder as `HostPython.qs`, create the following Python program called `host.py`.
-This program [imports the Q# operation](/azure/quantum/user-guide/host-programs?tabs=tabid-python#q-with-host-programs) `SayHello()` defined in the previous step and runs it on the [default simulator](xref:microsoft.quantum.machines.overview.full-state-simulator) by using the `.simulate()` method:
+1. In the same folder as `HostPython.qs`, create the following Python program called `host.py`, or enter the code in your Juptyer Notebook cell.
+This program [imports the Q# operation](/azure/quantum/user-guide/host-programs?tabs=tabid-python#q-with-host-programs) `SayHello()`, defined in the previous step, and runs it on the [default simulator](xref:microsoft.quantum.machines.overview.full-state-simulator) by using the `.simulate()` method:

     ```python
     import qsharp